vacuumlabs/cardano-hw-cli/docs/installation.md

 ```

 # Mac
-Uncompress the `.tar.gz` archive by double clicking archive in finder or uncompress in command line:
+decompress the `.tar.gz` archive by double clicking archive in finder or decompress in command line:
 ```
 tar -zxvf cardano-hw-cli-<VERSION>.tar.gz
 ```